jkelion/photo/content/privacy.en.md

 Measures have been taken to protect your users’ data.
 They include encryption of all data exchanged between this website and your devices.

-If you have any privacy-specific concerns, you can contact the publication manager of this website using the website contact e-mail.
+If you have any privacy-specific concerns, you can contact the publication manager of this website using the website contact form, accessible by clicking the envelope icon.